Extending the Frontier of Spatially-Resolved Supermassive Black Hole Mass Measurements to at $1\lesssim z\lesssim2$: Simulations with ELT/MICADO High-Resolution Mass Models and HARMONI Integral-Field Stellar Kinematics: Dynamical Modelling and SMBH Mass Recovery

 \subsection{HARMONI Sensitivity Limit}

 We tested the sensitivity of HARMONI IFS for our selected galaxies at their respective redshifts by varying the on-source exposure time.
-Specifically, we repeated simulations, systematically reducing the {\tt NDIT} (thereby decreasing both the total exposure time and spectral S/N) until the resulting HARMONI IFS cubes produced marginally reliable kinematic maps.
+Specifically, we repeated simulations, systematically reducing the {\tt NDIT}, while fixed each {\tt DIT = 15} minutes (thereby decreasing both the total exposure time, {\tt NDIT} $\times$ {\tt DIT}, and spectral S/N) until the resulting HARMONI IFS cubes produced reliable kinematic maps as shown in \autoref{fig:high_z=1_mock_kin_H+K}, \autoref{fig:high_z=1.5_mock_kin_H+K}, and \autoref{fig:high_z=2_mock_kin_H+K} using \textsc{pPXF}.
 To enhance sensitivity when measuring the stellar kinematics using these newly testing cubes, we applied adaptive \textsc{VORONOI} binning, ensuring a targeted S/N $\approx30$/\AA/measurement bin.
 This analysis allowed us to determine the required exposure times for each galaxy (Column 8 of \autoref{tab:hsimmock}).
+We note that, in these tests, the total apparent magnitudes of the five simulated galaxies were fixed to the observed values in the relevant photometric bands, as listed in Column~6 of \autoref{tab:sampledata}, when constructing the input noiseless data cubes (see \autoref{sec:generating_input_noiseless_data_cubes}).
+When generating the mock observations with \textsc{HSIM}, the only parameter allowed to vary was {\tt NDIT}.